luchoEU/entropia-flow/chrome-extension/README.md

 ## Building

+1.  `nvm use 21.7.1`
-1.  `npm i` to install dependencies
+2.  `npm i` to install dependencies
-2.  `npm run dev` to compile once or `npm run watch` to run the dev task in watch mode
+3.  `npm run dev` to compile once or `npm run watch` to run the dev task in watch mode
-3.  `npm run build` to build a production (minified) version
+4.  `npm run build` to build a production (minified) version

 ## Installation